 The functional currency for the Company's Canadian subsidiaries is the U.S. dollar; however the books and records for these subsidiaries are maintained in the Canadian dollar.
 The financial statements of these foreign subsidiaries are remeasured into U.S. dollars using the historical exchange rate for property, plant and equipment, timber and timberlands, goodwill, and certain other non-monetary assets and related depreciation and amortization on these assets and liabilities.
 LP uses the exchange rate at the balance sheet date for the remaining assets and liabilities, including deferred taxes.
 A weighted-average exchange rate is used for each period for revenues and expenses.
 These transaction gains or losses are recorded in "Other non-operating income (expense)" on the Consolidated Statements of Income.

-The functional currencies of LP's Chilean, Brazil and Peru subsidiaries are the Chilean Peso, Brazil Real and Peru Nuevo Sol and their books and records are maintained in the local currency.
-Translation adjustments, which are based upon the exchange rate at the balance sheet date for the income statement, are recorded in "Accumulated comprehensive loss" in Stockholders' equity.
+The functional currencies of LP's Chilean, Brazil and Peru subsidiaries are the Chilean peso, Brazilian real and Peruvian nuevo sol and their books and records are maintained in the local currency.
+Translation adjustments, which are based upon the exchange rate at the balance sheet date for assets and liabilities and the weighted-average rate for the income statement, are recorded in "Accumulated comprehensive loss" in Stockholders' equity.